teddy0209/cyanide/README.md

 ## Project status

-Cyanide is no longer actively maintained by `zeroxjf`.
+Cyanide is now actively maintained by `Nnnnnnn274` but it is no longer the original this is my fork!

-Patreon integration has been removed, all installable Cyanide tweaks are free, and previously unreleased work-in-progress tweak code has been opened under AGPL-3.0.
-Anyone can fork it, study it, continue it, or reuse it under the license terms.

-This was originally an AI vibe-coded project, so the codebase should be approachable for someone who wants to pick it up, clean it up, or continue experimenting.

-The old README is preserved below for historical context and build details, but parts of it may become stale now that this repository is no longer actively maintained.
+## Goals

+Make tweaks more stable and continue the old unfinished tweaks.
+Make new tweaks and stuff.
+Add new exploits.
+And make the experience better!

+## The old README is here

 <details>
 <summary>Archived project README</summary>